Its-Satyajit/phpv/README.md

     source ~/.bashrc  # Replace with your appropriate shell command
     ```

+    **Suggestion:** If you use a different shell, update the corresponding configuration file (e.g., `~/.zshrc` for Zsh).

-### Uses
+### Usage

-#### Installing/Updating/Reinstall PHP Versions
+#### Installing/Updating/Reinstalling PHP Versions

-Need the latest PHP version or just a change of pace?
-PHPV can help:
+To install, update, or reinstall PHP versions, use the following command:

 ```bash
 phpv -i <version>
 ```

 Replace `<version>` with the desired shorthand (e.g., 80 for 8.0, 74 for 7.4).

-Remember, with great PHP power comes the responsibility to write clean, bug-free code.
+**Tip:** Always check for the latest PHP versions and their shorthand notations to keep your environment up to date.

 **Install**